Keeping Websites Simple

 - Graphics can help bring understanding and dimension to products and services.

 - Every graphic must have an easily understandable purpose, otherwise it just becomes clutter and a distraction to the visitor.

-- Make sure the graphic has a clear and intended purpose, else eliminate it.
+- If a graphic does not have a clear and intended purpose, eliminate it.

 Content and overall website structure should be well-thought out, with easy to understand directions for proceeding.

 - Website content should utilize page titles and paragraph headers properly to help the visitor identify key points & information quickly, without confusion.

 - There should be clear CTA's (Calls To Action) directing the user how to move forward and proceed.

 - All content should be kept fresh, optimized, and written for visitors; yet taking into account the need for parsing by machines to achieve optimal search engine ranking.

 - Write website content descriptively, and with purpose.